 Whitfield, William.
 History of Snohomish County, Washington, vols.
 I & II.
 Chicago : Pioneer Historical Pub.
 Co., 1926.
 Contains references to early Utsalady history as well as Stanwood area history, though some information is contradictory to other sources.

-Articles (copies available at SAHS)
+Articles (copies of most articles or books are available at SAHS)

 Conroy, Dennis.
 “Pioneers of Utsalady.”
 Columbia Magazine, Spring, 2000, v.
 14, no. 1, p.
 7-12